Daniel-IRYIVUZE/Daniel-IRYIVUZE/README.md

 ## Projects
 I've worked on various projects, including:
-- **E-commerce Website**: Contributed to the development of an e-commerce platform with a team of developers.
+- **E-commerce Website**: Contributed to developing an e-commerce platform.

 ## Interests
 Outside of work, I'm interested in: